andrew henderson menu

 What is a covered expatriate?

-Can I avoid paying an exit tax?
+Can I avoid paying a USA exit tax?

-As a covered expatriate, you cannot avoid the exit tax but with careful tax planning you can legally minimise it.
+As a covered expatriate, you cannot avoid the exit tax, but with careful tax planning, you can legally minimise it.
 Typically, the strategies used to reduce the exit tax are gifting to a spouse, children or a trust up to the limit of your tax-free exemption and seeking a fair valuation of any businesses you own on renouncing.

-The Final Piece of Your Puzzle
+Is US Expatriation Tax the Final Piece of Your Puzzle?

-At Nomad Capitalist, we work with international tax attorneys and tax accountants to coordinate global plans for people who intend to renounce.
 There’s a lot to think about, and mistakes can be costly.
-If you’re planning on renouncing, you need a plan for what happens with your banking, your businesses, your investments, and your taxes when you leave.
+If you plan on renouncing, you need a plan for what happens with your banking, businesses, investments and taxes when you leave.

 We help seven- and eight-figure entrepreneurs and investors create a bespoke strategy using our uniquely successful methods.
 This will allow you to keep more of your own money, create new wealth faster and be protected from whatever happens in just three steps.
 Discover how we do things here.